rocky-linux/documentation/docs/books/markchad/editor.md

 #### Building the dictionary

-The command built into Neovim [mkspell](https://neovim.io/doc/user/spell.html#_3.-generating-a-spell-file) is used to build the dictionary, the command scans all available words in the **.dict** file and creates a **.spl** file from the scan.
+The command built into Neovim [mkspell](https://neovim.io/doc/user/spell.html#_3.-generating-a-spell-file) builds the dictionary.
+The command scans all available words in the **.dict** file and creates a **.spl** file from the scan.
 The **.spl** file is the file that Neovim uses to compare words in the buffer and should be placed in a default search path of the `:spell` command.

-One of the default paths is a `spell` folder in the configuration path (`~/.config/nvim`) and will be used in this example for the build.
+One of the default paths is a `spell` folder in the configuration path (`~/.config/nvim`) and is used in this example for the build.
 Using this path also allows, if the configuration is maintained in a git repository, to replicate the dictionaries as well, avoiding the need to build them on the other machines where the configuration is replicated.

 ```bash
 mkdir ~/.config/nvim/spell/